 David Weil is the managing attorney at Weil & Associates (weilmaritime.com) in Long Beach.
 He is an adjunct professor of Admiralty Law at Loyola University Law School, is a member of the Maritime Law Association of the United States and is former legal counsel to the California Yacht Brokers Association.

-Q: I am in the process of buying a boat and I’d like to know more about the Coast Guard
+Question: I am in the process of purchasing a boat through a yacht broker.
+According to the online listing information,

 Ask a Maritime Attorney: Should I Submit an Insurance Claim and Risk Voiding My Electrician’s Warranty?

 Question: Our boat was damaged recently by an electrical fire caused by faulty wiring.
 The wiring had been installed recently